I teach women how to work with God to transform their lifestyles to become whole and healthy.

 At one time, my life was a complete mess.
 I weighed 430 pounds, was exhausted, depressed, stressed, and tired of living.
 Fat and happy is a lie, especially when you are super morbidly obese and in constant pain.
 Today, I’ve lost more than 250 pounds and kept it off since 2013.
 I know your pain.
 I can help you.
 I want to help you.

-Here’s Where to Start:
+Here’s where to begin:

 Explore the Blog

-Hi, I’m Teresa Shields Parker, Christian weight loss coach, author, editor and speaker.
+I’m Teresa Shields Parker, Christian weight loss coach, author, podcaster and speaker.
 I’ve been writing since I was born or at least it feels that way.
 I do know I was born to write.
 However, it wasn’t until 2013 when I wrote my memoir, Sweet Grace: How I Lost 250 Pounds and Stopped Trying to Earn God’s Favor that I really felt I could legitimately don the moniker of author.
 It had been 60 years in the making.